-In the U.S., IMBA has national memoranda of understanding with the National Park Service, Forest Service, Bureau of Land Management and the Army Corps of Engineers.
+In the U.S., IMBA has national memoranda of understanding with the National Park Service, Forest Service U.S.D.A., Bureau of Land Management and the Army Corps of Engineers.
 These formal agreements have enhanced mountain biking at the national and local levels and given our affiliate clubs the ability to create new partnerships and trails.
 IMBA also works closely with the Federal Highway Administration and its Recreational Trails Program to build trails and educate trailbuilders.

 Outdoor Alliance Coalition

 The Outdoor Alliance, a coalition of six organizations, lobbies for legislation to improve recreational experiences for its individual members and the larger human-powered recreation community.
-Member organizations represent 100 million mountain bikers, hikers, kayakers, canoeists, backcountry skiers and climbers and include IMBA, the Access Fund, American Hiking Society, American Canoe Association, American Whitewater and Winter Wildlands Alliance.
+Member organizations represent 100 million mountain bikers, hikers, kayakers, canoeists, backcountry skiers and climbers and include IMBA, the Access Fund, American Canoe Association, American Whitewater and Winter Wildlands Alliance.